tomka/olelo/README.markdown

 Features
 --------

+A lot of the features are implemented as plugins.

 - History
 - Show diffs
-- Edit page, append to page, upload files
+- Edit page, upload files
+- Section editing
 - Plugin system
 - Multiple renderers
 - LaTeX/Graphviz